The 5 Best RV Toilets – Quality, Comfort, Performance

 3. Should you poop in an RV toilet?

-This is not where you want to use the so-called “flushable wipes”.
-As a matter of fact, there are special RV toilet papers which are more absorbent and break down faster to avoid clogs.
+This is not where you want to use the so-called “flushable wipes.”
+As a matter of fact, there are special RV toilet papers that are more absorbent and break down faster to avoid clogs.

 4. Who makes the best RV toilets?